hbctraining/Intro-to-R/lessons/07_intro_tidyverse.md

 sqrt(83) %>% round(digit = 2)
 ```

-The pipe represents a much easier way of writing and deciphering R code, and we will be taking advantage of it for all future activities.
+The pipe represents a much easier way of writing and deciphering R code, and so we will be taking advantage of it, when possible, as we work through the remaining lesson.

 ***
 **Exercises**